jfrog/workers-sample/README.md

 Please submit a pull request if you have other valuable samples.

-You can use these samples inside your Worker with minimal changes or extend them further for your use case.

 Each sample reside in its own directory that includes a _README.md_ with the instructions on how to use it.

 You can also refer to the [documentation](https://jfrog.com/help/r/jfrog-platform-administration-documentation/workers) to discover how to setup and use workers.